open-lambda/open-lambda/README.md

 ./ol new
 ```

-This creates a directory named `default` with various OL resources.
+This creates a directory named `default-ol` with various OL resources.
 You can create an OL environment at another location by passing a
 `-path=DIRNAME` to the `new` command.

-Default config settings were saved to `./default/config.json`.
+Default config settings were saved to `./default-ol/config.json`.
 Modify
 them if you wish, then start an OL worker (if you used `-path` above,
 use it again with the `worker` command):